charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 - Zigbee-based update
 - The new Waveshare screen
-- Auto AI generated prompts based on themes
+- Auto AI generated prompts based on themes and events
 - Generate AI art of your friends when they visit

+## Known issues

+- Why do we need to revert the colors for the esphome setup?
+- Soldering could be an issue, check
+- Check which config you need to set the HAT

 ## References